irahuldogra/RecipeApp/README.md

 # Recipe App

-The application used made using themealdb public apis for the users that are unsure of what to make tonight.
+The application used themealdb public APIs for the users unsure of what to make for a meal.

 ## Features

-- Random recipe suggestion on visits.
+- Random recipe suggestions on visits.
 - Recipe search functionality.
-- Detailed recipe instruction and ingredient lists.
+- Detailed recipe instructions and ingredient lists.
-- Ability to add to favorite.
+- Ability to add to favorites.

 ## Tech Stack

-**Client:** Javascript, Html, Css
+**Client:** Javascript, Html, CSS

-**Database:** Local Storage

 **Server:** themealdb public apis